nkabrown/truckers-atlas/engineering-mindset.md

 This document presents my general engineering philosophy and rationale behind selected project decisions.
 Consider it an engineering best practices guide.

 I'm also creating content for several other guides.
-Much of this material is prepared for apprentices at my company to help them become strong individual contributors.
+Much of this material is prepared for engineers at my company to help them become strong individual contributors or capable tech leads.

 -   [Skill Development](./docs/skill-development.md) - engineering is much more than coding
 -   [Helpful Habits](./docs/helpful-habits.md) - small practices for compounding gains
 -   [Tools of the Trade](./docs/tools-of-trade.md) - utilizing the power of your toolkit
+-   [Monthly Tech Lead Checklist](./docs/tech-lead.md) - five pillars of healthy teams and sustainable projects

 ## Setting a Browser Support Baseline